Francisco Veloso

 Francisco Veloso (born 1969) is a Portuguese academic.
-He is the dean of the Imperial College Business School.
+He is the dean of INSEAD and the former dean of the Imperial College Business School.

 Early life and education

 Francisco Veloso was born in 1969 in Lisbon, Portugal.
 He graduated from the University of Lisbon, where he earned a bachelor's degree and a master's degree.
 In 2001, he earned a PhD from the Massachusetts Institute of Technology.

 Career

 Veloso began his career as an assistant professor at Carnegie Mellon University in 2002, where he became a full professor in 2011.
 He was a professor at the Católica Lisbon School of Business & Economics in 2011, and he was the dean from 2012 to August 2017, when he became the dean of the Imperial College Business School.

 Veloso has published research on the car industry and start-up spin-offs.

+On 4 April 2023, INSEAD announced that they will be appointing Veloso as their new Dean, starting from 1 September 2023.